-Raymond Ku is Professor of Law at Case Western Reserve University School of Law.
+Raymond Ku is the John Homer Kapp Professor of Law at Case Western Reserve University School of Law.
 He has also served as Associate Dean for Academic Affairs and Co-Director of Case’s Center for Law, Technology and the Art.
 He received his J.D., cum laude, from New York University School of Law where he was a Leonard Boudin First Amendment Fellow in the Arthur Garfield Hays Civil Liberties Program, and his A.B. with Honors from Brown University where he was the recipient of the Philo Sherman Bennet Prize for the best political science thesis discussing the principles of free government.
 Professor Ku clerked for the Honorable Timothy K. Lewis, United States Court of Appeals for the Third Circuit.
 He then practiced constitutional, intellectual property, and antitrust law with Gibson, Dunn & Crutcher, LLP, and First Amendment/media and intellectual property law with Levine Pierson Sullivan & Koch, L.L.P., both in Washington, D.C.
 He has taught at Cornell Law School, Seton Hall University School of Law, Thomas Jefferson School of Law, and St. Thomas University School of Law.